Djiboutian Civil War: Outbreak

-In May 1991, thousands of Ethiopian soldiers routed into Djiboutian territory after the Derg Government (the former Ethiopian Government) was overthrown.
+In May 1991, thousands of Ethiopian soldiers fled into Djiboutian territory after the Derg (the former Ethiopian Government) was overthrown.
 Framed by French and Djiboutian troops, they were repatriated back to Ethiopia, but left many weapons behind.
 At the beginning of October 1991, the rebel organisation Front for the Restoration of Unity and Democracy (FRUD), calling for greater political participation of Afar, launched a guerrilla struggle against the government.

-There were clashes between government forces and FRUD rebels in the Dikhil region of western Djibouti on October, from the first days of the outbreak of hostilities, specifically on the night of the 15–16 November 1991, the Djiboutian Army captured some 232 individuals in the Obock Region.
+There were clashes between government forces and FRUD rebels in the Dikhil region of western Djibouti on October, from the first days of the outbreak of hostilities, specifically on the night of the 15–16 November 1991, the Djiboutian army captured some 232 individuals in the Obock Region.
 These were mainly the Afars of Eritrea and the militia of the former Derg regime.

-To wash away the affront, the FRUD launched, on the 21 November 1991, an assault of the town of Obock and its garrison, after a long day of fierce fighting, the Djiboutian soldiers crushed them and won the battle.
-Subsequently, several other battles will confront the national army and the Frud militia, which caused heavy casualties on both sides.
-The rebel (FRUD) seized all military posts in the north of the country and laid siege to the city of Tadjoura and Obock.
+To wash away the affront, the FRUD launched, on the 21 November 1991, an assault of the town of Obock and its garrison, but after a long day of fierce fighting the Djiboutian soldiers crushed them.
+Subsequently, several other battles will confront the national army and the FRUD militia, which caused heavy casualties on both sides.
+The FRUD seized all military posts in the north of the country and laid siege to the city of Tadjoura and Obock.